Oregano Leaves, Wild-Grown

 Traditionally, dried herbs are air-dried and the results are very much dependant upon the moisture and volatile oil content of the plants plus the strength of their leaves and stems.
 For instance, strong leaves such as Bay, Oregano, Kaffir Lime leaves and Rosemary will keep their shape once they have been dried.
 These types of herbs can be simply allowed to dry out in the air slowly.

-An entirely different process is used to freeze-dry herbs and it can result in better retention of the original structure of the herb.
+An entirely different process is used to freeze-dry ingredients and it can result in better retention of the original structure of the leaves.
 We also offer a range of freeze-dried herbs online, which can be viewed here.

 When you buy herbs online from Seasoned Pioneers you are guaranteed that we have consistently selected the finest herbs available with the best flavour, colour and structure.
 We also ensure that they are preserved in prime condition by packing them in our unique resealable pouches that protect them from the detrimental effects of light and air.

-In addition to the more commonly used cooking herbs, we also offer an exciting selection of herbal blends such as Iranian Sabzi Ghormeh, Bouquet Garni, Chilean Alino, Mixed Herbs and Herbes de Provence.
+In addition to the more commonly used for cooking, we also offer an exciting selection of herbal blends such as Iranian Sabzi Ghormeh, Bouquet Garni, Chilean Alino, Mixed Herbs and Herbes de Provence.

-Once you’ve chosen your herbs, make sure you browse our boundless selection of spices!
+Once you’ve chosen your products, make sure you browse our boundless selection of spices!